The Welcome Screen - Dreamweaver CS6

-The welcome screen is divvied up into three main sections along with two mini sections on the bottom of the screen.
+The Welcome screen is divvied up into three main sections along with two mini sections at the bottom of the screen.

 The three main sections are:

-- Open a Recent Item - provides shortcuts for opening recently accessed files
+- Open a Recent Item - It provides shortcuts for opening recently accessed files

-- Create New - provides shortcuts for creating new pages in various file formats
+- Create New - It provides shortcuts for creating new pages in various file formats

-- Top Features - provides shortcuts to Adobe branded tutorial videos
+- Top Features - It provides shortcuts to Adobe branded tutorial videos

 The subsections at the bottom of the welcome screen provide: